shakirah251/shakirah251/README.md

 ## Hi there 👋

+- 🌱 I’m Shakirah Adeniji.
-- 🌱 I’m currently learning.
+- 🌱 I’m currently learning programming.

 <!--
 **shakirah251/shakirah251** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.